 There are two great benefits with this new app.
 Fujifilm's new X RAW Studio works in combination with the latest firmware.
 So, if better image quality is achieved using newer firmware, images can be reprocessed to make use of this.
 Without this software that would not be in an option.

 All of this works great in batches too, which brings me to the second benefit.
 Speed!
-Most RAW editors use a combination of the GPU and the CPU in the computer.
-If you are on a older system, or simply did not go for a high‑end graphics card to save battery, this means slow processing of RAW files.
+RAW editors use a combination of the GPU and CPU in the computer.
+If you are on a older system, or simply did not go for a high‑end graphics card, this means slow processing of RAW files.

 Or perhaps an attack vector has been found on your CPU microarchitectures, requiring it to be slowed down to prevent an exploit.
 This would potentially slow your workflow down even further.